The Human League? When’s the last time you thought about them?

 Of course there was no Jason Taverner.
 The League had never been on TV, let alone recorded a hit album.
 It was all an elaborate ruse, somewhere between Situationist prank and Monty Python skit, with Phil playing the part of the regional television personality to a tee.
 To further confound matters, they inserted the same fifteen second theme, the so-called “Dominion Jingle,” after each song.
 An obscure reference to a fictional drug, and sounding like a lost sound cue from a low budget horror movie set in an abandoned amusement park, the jingle cast an ominous shadow over the demo’s collection of pop songs and futuristic instrumentals, reminding listeners that the League were as much descendants of Delia Derbyshire as Donna Summer.

 Sounds good, right?

 All three of them, I reckon, are quite good.
-If you look into it, the reasons these albums failed to get noticed can probably best be chalked up to bad luck and having not one, but two, record labels going tits up in row for consecutive releases!
+If you look into it, the reasons these three excellent albums failed to get noticed can probably best be chalked up to bad luck and having not one, but two, record labels going tits up in row for consecutive releases!

-If timing is everything, the lack of success in the instances of both Octopus and Secrets cannot be blamed on the music.
+If timing is everything, the baffling lack of success in the instances of both Octopus and Secrets cannot be blamed on the music.
 Phil Oakey must want to bash his head against the wall sometimes at what shitty fate the worthy music that he’s made during the latter part of his career has had.
 On the other hand, time is a great equalizer and I’m sure that at some point in the future some of the Human League’s “lost” songs will be rediscovered and perhaps adopted as a soundtrack by a new generation.
+It seems inevitable.